chubetho/Bachelor_Thesis/chapters/approaches.typ

   ```
 ]

+#pagebreak()

 == Module Federation

 Module Federation, introduced in Webpack 5, is a feature of this popular JavaScript bundler that enables different parts of an application to be treated as separate modules.
 These modules can be shared and used by other parts of the application at runtime @_Webpack_ @_ModuleFederation_.
 There are two types of modules:

 - Exposed Module: Also referred to as a remote application, this is a module that is made available for other applications to consume.
 It can change its behavior at runtime and is typically defined to provide resources such as a component library or utility functions to other parts of the application.

-- Consuming Module: Known as the host application, this module can utilize exposed modules without needing to bundle them directly into its own codebase.
+- Consuming Module: Known as the host application, this module can utilize exposed modules without needing to bundle them directly into its codebase.
 As a result, if the exposed module is updated, the consuming application automatically integrates the latest version.

 Module Federation is an approach that can be seamlessly integrated with both vertical and horizontal splitting strategies, as well as with client-side or server-side composition.
 In a survey on micro frontends conducted in late 2023 @steyer_ConsequencesMicroFrontends_2023, Module Federation appeared as the most adopted approach, highlighting its effectiveness as a solution in modern web development.

-Moreover, by enabling code sharing across different parts of an application, it significantly reduces duplication and decreases the overall size of the application bundle compared to iframe or Web Components.
+Moreover, enabling code sharing across different parts of an application, significantly reduces duplication and decreases the overall size of the application bundle compared to iframe or Web Components.
 For instance, if multiple micro frontends rely on the same library, they can all access a single shared instance rather than bundling it separately in each module.

 However, Module Federation introduces certain complexities, particularly in managing the versions of shared modules across different applications.
 This process can be complex and requires careful configuration, especially in environments with multiple modules or complex dependency structures.
 The challenge is further expanded when dealing with commonly used modules that are widely consumed by other parts of the application.
 These modules must be cautiously managed and monitored to avoid becoming a single point of failure, as any changes to them can have widespread effects across the entire application ecosystem.